 The performance evaluation process seeks to classify the employees of a company in order to facilitate the understanding of who are the best people and who are the people who need to improve.
 However, as I explained above, there are many opportunities for frustration in this assessment process, especially when there is a disagreement between self-assessment and the assessment received.
 This frustration is usually compounded by the fact that the evaluation process is liable to:

-- subjectivity: how to measure a person’s potential?
+- Subjective: how to measure a person’s potential?
 How to measure your adherence to the company’s values?
 How to measure your participation in achieving results?

 Retrospective, an alternative to the performance evaluation process

-This first version has 3 sections, strengths, improvements opportunities and challenges for the next semester, which includes not only the main objectives for the next semester but also focus on the points for improvement.
-If there is a formal performance evaluation process in the company where I am working, place my initial suggestion for classification in the items measured in this formal process (results, potential or adherence to values).
+This first version has 3 sections, strengths, improvement opportunities, and challenges for the next semester, which include not only the main objectives for the next semester but also focus on the points for improvement.
+If there is a formal performance evaluation process in the company where I am working, place my initial suggestion for classification in the items measured in this formal process (results, potential, or adherence to values).

 The next step is to use one of the 1:1 meetings to talk to each team member about this retrospective, listen to how she sees it, and eventually adjust the retrospective in agreement with her.
 It is an excellent time to have a broader conversation and a joint reflection on the semester that has passed and what lies ahead.